 What is a seizure?

-A seizure is best described as sudden, momentary surge of electrical activity in the brain.
-This surge can cause a person to see, feel or smell unusual sensations, or might cause them to move in unusual ways or hold unusual postures.
+A seizure (sometimes called a fit) is best described as a sudden, uncontrolled surge of electrical activity in the brain.
+This surge can cause a person to move in unusual ways or hold unusual postures.
+In some cases, the person might see, feel or smell things that aren’t there.

-A fit, where someone falls to the ground and shakes for a minute or so, is just one type of seizure.
+A seizure where someone falls to the ground and shakes for a minute or so, is just one type of seizure.
 There are different types of seizures:

 - Focal seizures happen in one part of the brain.